2015 Summer Computer Upgrades

 What is the deadline that I have to deal with the files that will not be copied onto my virtual computer?

-The VDI project will consume much of the summer, and we are still in the planing phase of when each employee's computer will be switched over.
+The VDI project will consume much of the summer.
 We will begin our work on June 1st, therefore we are requiring that you make a backup of the files that will not be copied over no later than May 31st.

 Of the files that will not be copied to my virtual computer, will I be able to put them on my virtual computer once it is switched to virtual?